DevTeam/Pure.DI/README.md

     .Root<IService>();
 ```

-These properties have an arbitrary name and private accessor and cannot be used directly from the code.
-Do not attempt to use them, as their names change arbitrarily.
+These properties have an arbitrary name and access modifier _private_ and cannot be used directly from the code.
+Do not attempt to use them, as their names are arbitrarily changed.
 Private composition roots can be resolved by _Resolve_ methods.

 </details>